paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

         PyObject *value = new_unique_string(__FUNCTION__, NULL); /* Ref count will be 1. */
         PyTuple_SetItem(container, 1, value); /* Index out of range. */
         Py_DECREF(value); /* value has already been decref'd and free'd so this will SIGSEGV */

+    This is not described in the Python documentation.

 For code tests see, when the container is not a tuple: